-The Centre has a long history of working with the Government of India and various state governments on management of education.
+The Centre has a long history of working with the Government of India and various state governments on management in education.
 It has participated in the assessments of various programs such as the District Primary Education Programme, Sarva Shiksha Abhiyan, National Literacy Campaigns and Post-Literacy Campaigns, Shiksha Karmi and the Navodaya Vidyalaya scheme.
 It has also worked on curriculum packages in elementary education, emergency education for earthquake-affected regions, innovations within the public educational system, and has prepared a number of studies of educational performance.
-Its more significant projects include the Same Language Subtitling project, built on the principle of reinforcing the learning of newly-literate people through sub-titling of songs in the same language, and the development of a peer-driven, decentralized professional development system based on teacher-initiated innovations.
+Its more significant projects include the Same Language Subtitling project, built on the principle of reinforcing the learning of newly literate people through sub-titling of songs in the same language, and the development of a peer-driven, decentralized professional development system based on teacher-initiated innovations.
 The RJMCEI has also developed a number of case studies of innovative schools, rural institutions of higher education and management education institutions in India and other SAARC countries and Africa.

 Primary Faculty Members

 Naveen Amblee <firstname.lastname@example.org>

 Vishal Gupta <email@example.com>

 The doctoral programme in Innovation and Management in Education aims at developing research scholars and teachers who can take up leadership roles in educational organizations and systems.
 The focus on innovation and management is expected to develop in the graduates a unique academic capability that combines a management perspective with the theme of innovation.
 This fits in with the emerging demand for people with fresh perspectives on educational change from a wide range of academic institutions like schools, colleges and universities, organizations that provide services and ancillary support to the regular educational structures, well-established national and international educational planning organizations and academic institutions, and various research bodies and social think-tanks.
 More details are available at the doctoral programme page.
 Meet our doctoral students.